raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### Create a bootable USB drive
 * Use the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to flash Raspbian to a USB mass storage device.
 Other distros have not been tested and may require updates (e.g. u-boot).
 One reason for having a public beta is to help get USB MSD boot support into other distros.
 * Download the updated firmware files `*.elf *.dat` from the `master` branch of the [Raspberry Pi Firmware](https://github.com/raspberrypi/firmware) Github repo.
-* Alternatively use `sudo rpi-update` to update the firmware on a Raspbian SD card install and copy the files from there.
+* Alternatively use `sudo rpi-update` to update the firmware on a Raspbian SD card install, then copy the files from there.
 * Copy these updates to the boot partition on the USB device.
 From now on `sudo rpi-update` can be used from within Raspbian on the USB boot device.
 * A Linux kernel update is not required.
 Raspbian has been tested using the 4.19 and 5.4 (32 and 64 bit) kernel.

 ### USB device compatiblity
-There's no explicit set of supported devices.
+There is no explicit set of supported devices.
 Initially we recommend using a USB pen drive or SSD.
 Hard drives will probably require a powered HUB and in all cases you should verify that the devices work correctly from within Raspbian using an SD card boot.

-Please post interoperability reports (positive or negative) on the Raspberry Pi forums.
+Please post interoperability reports (positive or negative) on [this thread](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=274595) on the Raspberry Pi forums.

 ### USB_MSD_EXCLUDE_VID_PID
 A list of up to 4 VID/PID pairs specifying devices which the bootloader should ignore.
-If this matches a HUB then the HUB won’t be enumerated causing all downstream devices to be excluded.
+If this matches a HUB then the HUB won’t be enumerated, causing all downstream devices to be excluded.
 This is intended to allow problematic (e.g. very slow to enumerate) devices to be ignored during boot enumeration.
 This is specific to the bootloader and is not passed to the OS.

 The format is a comma-separated list of hexadecimal values with the VID as most significant nibble.
 Spaces are not allowed.